1986

 MJ and David Bowie sing Christmas carols (unverified)

 861228A 28th December: MICK TAYLOR.
-New York City, Lone Star Café.
+New York City, Lone Star Cafe.
 Incl.

 - Can’t You Hear Me Knocking (MJ/KR)